MTV (Greece)

 MTV Greece was a Greek free-to-air regional television channel launched on 1 September 2008, replacing Smart TV.
 Owned by Radio TV Piraeus S.A., it closed down suddenly on 11 January 2016, one year before the proper MTV copyrights come to an end, despite good ratings.
 It was replaced by RISE on terrestrial television.
-Also, on the OTE TV and Nova subscription providers, it was replaced by MTV Global and MTV Live.
+Also, on the OTE TV and Nova subscription providers, it was replaced by European television channel MTV Europe (today MTV Global) and MTV Live (until the closing date of 31 December 2025, with a new policy by Skydance).

 MTV Greece used to air mainly British, American and Greek music, MTV original shows like Date My Mom, Made, Nitro Circus, Room Raiders, America's Most Smartest Model, etc. subtitled in Greek, as well as three Greek shows (Hitlist Hellas, MTV Pulse, MTV Take 20).
 It was available on terrestrial television in Athens and via satellite to the rest of the country with its signal reach up to Cyprus.
 MTV also launched MTV Plus, a regional spin-off channel based in Thessaloniki.

 MTV Greece's launch event took place in Panathenaic Stadium on 5 October 2008 with live performances from R.E.M., Kaiser Chiefs, Gabriella Cilmi, and C Real.
 The concert was also broadcast live in Italy, France, Portugal and Spain on MTV.
 On 9 October 2009 MTV organized the first MTV Day, a celebration for the 1 year of airing in Greece.

 MTV held a concert at the O.A.C.A.
 Olympic Indoor Hall, in Athens, with quests Myronas Stratis, Professional Sinnerz, Moral, Aloha From Hell and Tokyo Hotel.
 The concert was recorded and was later shown on the MTV World Stage.

 A high-definition feed of the channel was launched on 17 October 2011.

 Closed on 11 January 2016 and replaced by Rise.